 Every marketer wants to get the most value out of their efforts as possible.
 In inbound marketing, where a good chunk of your resources are spent on content development, this often translates to creating “evergreen” content assets.
 Very simply, evergreen content assets are content pieces with long lives — they retain their relevance and economic value over time and continue to attract prospects to your website who can then be converted into opportunities.
 This longevity lets you do more with less, which helps your editorial calendar and your budget.
-Watch the Weidert Wednesday video below for inspiration on evergreen content you can create and see how it can play a key role in your inbound marketing content strategy.
+Watch the Weidert Wednesday video above for inspiration on evergreen content you can create and see how it can play a key role in your inbound marketing content strategy.

 When we’re developing an initial inbound program for a new client, we’ll often introduce the idea of evergreen assets, and make sure we emphasize how important it is to consider the potential that evergreen assets represent.